jsheunis/fMRwhy/docs/features.rst

 Visual fMRI quality control
 ---------------------------

-This is currently the core functionality. ``fmrwhy_bids_workflowQC`` is an automated, BIDS-compatible quality checking and reporting pipeline that generates subject-specific fMRI quality reports.
-An example is available `here`_.
+This is currently the core functionality. :func:`fmrwhy_workflow_qc` is an automated, BIDS-compatible quality checking and reporting pipeline that generates subject-specific fMRI quality reports. `An example is available here`_.
 It requires a settings file to be prepopulated by the user based on the data and the user's preferences for processing steps.
 It can run on a full BIDS dataset with T1w and BOLD data, and will automatically derive the structure of the data in order to process all tasks, sessions and runs.
-Detailed usage information is available here, and the function's API is available here.
+Detailed usage information is available in the :ref:`quality_reporting` section, and the function's :ref:`api_ref`.

 Multi-echo fMRI preprocessing
 -----------------------------